agnusmaximus/cyclades/README.md

    is a wrapper around the user-defined model data, specifying methods that operate on the model (such as computing gradients and loss).
    The `Datapoint` class is a wrapper around the individual data elements used to train the model.
+After defining the `Datapoint` and `Model` subclasses, the user can run Cyclades/Hogwild by including "run.h" and calling `Run<CustomModel, CustomDatapoint>()`.

 ## Data File Reading / Data File Format